yshiawallace/neighbourhood-map/README.md

 # Neighbourhood Map Project

 ## Description
 This webpage displays a list of vegan restaurants in New Orleans.
 The restaurants are plotted on a google map and can be filtered using a search input at the top of the page.
 If you click on the listed items, or on the map marker, an infowindow pops open displaying more information about the restaurant.
-This site uses Google Maps and Foursquare APIs.
+This site uses Knockout.js, Google Maps, Foursquare APIs, and is responsive.

 This project was created for the [Udacity Full Stack Nanodegree Program](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).